-Once in a while I decide to purchase a Club Europe ticket on British Airways, which is worth the expense ihttp://prf.hn/click/camref:111l5TWf I buy the ticket on Avios miles, but less so if I am paying for the ticket with cash unless I spot a good British Airways Sale.
+Once in a while, I decide to purchase a Club Europe ticket on British Airways, which is worth the expense if I buy the ticket on Avios miles, but less so if I am paying for the ticket with cash unless I spot a good British Airways Sale.

-- Avoidance of quite the level of claustrophobic intimacy with the traveller in the neighbouring seat that you experience in standard class.
-This is because your “middle” seat, which separates you from your neighbour is always free in Club Europe as the cabins are configured 3+3 on either side of the aisle, with the central seat left free
+- Avoidance of quite the level of claustrophobic intimacy with the traveler in the neighboring seat that you experience in standard class.
+This is because your “middle” seat, which separates you from your neighbor, is always free in Club Europe as the cabins are configured 3+3 on either side of the aisle, with the central seat left free

 - Improved food offering, (see photo), which includes nuts, (dry roasted, almond sand salted mix), with your drink, something I always appreciate when I am hungry and a full and tasty meal.
-By comparison, the World Traveller offering tends to be a drink and a sandwich or wrap like you can buy in Tescos and on some flights you only get crisps in economy!
+By comparison, the World Traveller offering tends to be a drink and a sandwich or wrap as you can buy in Tescos, and on some flights, you only get crisps in economy!

 - Separate toilet facilities from the World Traveller cabin